ShreeraamGit/my-app/README.md

 #### _Design preview for the Kanban task management web app._

+## About! 👋

+This is a task management app that allows users to create, read, update, and delete boards and tasks.
+Users can also mark subtasks as complete, move tasks between columns, and toggle the theme between light/dark modes.

 - ##### Dashboard - Desktop View

   ![Design preview for the Kanban task management web app](./src//assets//ReadmeImages/Desktop%20-%20Board%20-%20Dark%20-%20Active.png)